CBDatCMU/lanec2-docs/docs/source/getting-started.md

 * Confirming that Lane is the appropriate resource
 * Asking the PI to approve account creation

-Advisors do not need to provide funding or project information depending on internal policies.

 ### Submit an Account Request

-Once approved by your sponsor, the sponsor or an admin will submit an account request using the Lane Center’s designated process.
-If you are a sponsor, then please complete this [form](https://computing.cs.cmu.edu/accounts-access/forms/scs-account).
+Once approved by your sponsor, then please complete this [form](https://computing.cs.cmu.edu/accounts-access/forms/scs-account).
+Requests received by email will not receive the same priority as those submitted using the form.

+If you need to request access for a large group or class, then contact your admin to initiate the process.

 ### Wait for Account Provisioning